ACCDrupal-2016Fall/resources/manuscript/joining-drupal-org.md

 #### Congratulations!!
 ![Congratulations](../images/overview-&-development/join-drupal/join-drupal_7.JPG)

+## Beyond Drupal.org

+Creating an account with *Drupal.org* is merely the first step into a fantastic Community of Developers, Web Authors, Content Editors, Marketers, and many, many more.

+Another great resource for getting a leg up in the Drupal Community is joining the [Drupal Association](https://assoc.drupal.org "Drupal Association").
+Drupal Association members get perks like reduced price training, access to the 'pulse' of Drupal via the Drupal Newsletter, and (sometimes) special offers on early-access to events like DrupalCons or DrupalCamps.
+The Newsletter is also a great resource for learning about local events in your own community for supporting and developing great products.

 ## Further Reading
  * [Drupal Association](https://assoc.drupal.org "Drupal Association") - Known as the DA, the Drupal Association roots the heart and soul of the Drupal Community by fostering and supporting Drupal projects, marketing Drupal to new users, supporting Drupal infrastructure through events like DrupalCons & DrupalCamps, and a lot more!
+ * [Get Started with Drupal](https://www.drupal.org/start "Get Started with Drupal")  - Here you'll find quick-links to all of the most popular extensions, documentation, and support resources for new Drupal users.